Skip to Content

 • How do I make connections with peers and professional contacts?

 Get started.
 Find yourself a mentor who will coach and advise you throughout the big stuff and the small stuff.
-Complete the Interest Form.
+Complete the Application.

 Expectations:

-• Connect with peer mentor on an ongoing basis – in person, via text, email, etc.
+• Connect with your peer mentor on an ongoing basis – in person, email, etc.

 • Be open to getting to know/learn with and from a diverse and inclusive group of people who will share their experience navigating their pathway to success

 Peer-to-peer mentoring is a positive and helpful experience for both parties.
-Be supportive of your fellow students.
-Take the survey!
+Be supportive of your fellow students - submit the Mentor Application!

 Expectations: